dmx

 Noisetracker

 In 1991, Protracker arrived.
-It quickly came to dominate the music scene, and had a monopoly of demo music over the next few years.
+It quickly came to dominate the music scene, and had a virtual monopoly on demo music over the next few years.

 Protracker 1.1b